maringanti1/PostalCodeAPI/README.md

 **AWS S3 Bucket**
 The code has been pushed to an AWS S3 bucket.
 This has made it easier to deploy and manage the codebase.

+**Credits**
+Postcode Lookup project is created by Laxminarsimha Maringanti.